noodlefrenzy/coreos-azure/README.md

-# Deploying Apps on Microsoft Azure with Docker and CoreOS
+# Deploying Apps with Docker and CoreOS on Microsoft Azure

-Docker has swept the industry.
-Microsoft is a big fan of containerization.
-Containers introduce another level of virtualization.
-Multiple containers share the same underlying OS.
-More memory efficient but sharing OS adds deployment security considerations.
+This quickstart repo provides everything you need to go from nothing to deploying a scaled node.js application using Docker and CoreOS on Microsoft Azure.

-This tutorial assumes you are running on an Debian-based system like Ubuntu.

-I’m going to use a Azure VM running Ubuntu 14.04 LTS for this walkthrough.
+This quickstart assumes you are running on an Debian-based system like Ubuntu.
+I’m going to use a Azure VM running Ubuntu 14.04 LTS for this walkthrough, so if you don't have a native Ubuntu machine, go ahead now and spin up a small (A1) Azure VM.

 ## Docker Fundamentals

 Before we jump into CoreOS, you should understand the fundamentals of Docker.
 This section will run through building a Docker container that houses our node.js application.
-If you are familiar with Docker already, you can skim this section and move on to the second section on CoreOS.
+If you are familiar with Docker already, you can skim this section and move on to the second section ( "Deploying applications with CoreOS").

+Docker provides an easy to use mechanism for building containerized cloud workloads.
+Containers introduce another level of virtualization between a VM and bare metal.
+Containers share the same underlying OS but utilize a facilility of the OS (LXC in Linux) to run concurrently with other containers on that host.
+This has memory efficiency benefits at the expense of losing some of the security isolation benefits of full VMs.
+If this concept is new to you, I'd recommend reading more on the [Docker website](https://www.docker.com/whatisdocker/) before continuing.

-### Installing Docker
+### Installing Docker and this sample repo

-In your Ubuntu 14.04 VM, run the following:
+On your Ubuntu instance, run the following to install Docker if you haven't already:

 ```
 $ sudo apt-get update